-The thinking goes like this: you study from several different books covering the same topics, picking out the techniques that make the most sense to you and work the best for your thinking style.
+The thinking goes like this: if you study from several different books, each covering the same topic, you can pick out the techniques from each book that make the most sense to you, enabling you to customize your approach in a manner that works best for your thinking style.
 It’s a sensible approach, but it comes with some potential problems:

-- Deciding between techniques is tough.
-With logic games in particular, you have to choose one diagramming technique for each type of rule and apply that consistently.
-Switching back and forth between techniques is going to slow you down.
-It might be difficult to choose among different techniques, and keeping track of all the choices you make can lead to confusion.
+- With logic games, in particular, you have to choose one diagramming technique for each type of rule and apply that consistently.
+Switching back and forth between methods is going to slow you down and cause you to make errors.

 So what should you do?
-Here’s what I think:
+Here’s how I’d approach each section…

 With reading comprehension, I don’t think it’s often necessary to get a ton of advice on the section to do well.
 Here’s what I would do with RC: try your skills out after you’ve learned strategy from just one source.
 Practice for a while.
 Only if you are having trouble improving, then you might want to go back to the drawing board and seek some other advice.

-Start with one resource (I really like theReading Comprehension Bible for reading comp), and work off that.
+Start with one resource (I like the Reading Comprehension Bible) and work off that.
 It should be enough for a majority of test takers to see maximum improvement.
-If by the midpoint of your prep you are still struggling to make any gains, then you may want to seek some more resources.
+If by the midpoint of your prep, you are still struggling to make any gains, then you may want to seek some more resources.

 The two LG specific books the list above are both complete, comprehensive resources.
 Either one will give you all the tools you need to beat the section.
 However, if you think you like seeing things two ways and think it won’t get confusing, don’t hesitate to work with a couple of resources.

-One more thing: If you really feel that a prep company’s LG strategies just aren’t clicking for you, by all means, try something different (as long as it’s not Kaplan or Princeton review).
+One more thing: If you feel that a particular prep company’s LG strategies just aren’t clicking for you, by all means, try something different (as long as it’s not Kaplan or Princeton review).
 However, make sure that you’ve given the strategies a fair chance.
 It takes more than a week to learn how to use new techniques.
 Make sure you’ve tried things out for at least a few weeks before you even consider a switch.

 Using Multiple LSAT Books